 If you used more than one home for a business during the year, you may use a Form 8829 for each home or you may use the simplified method for one home and Form 8829 for any other home.
 Combine the amount you figured using the simplified method and the amounts you figured on your Forms 8829, and then enter the total on line 30 of the Schedule C you are filing for that business.

-Figuring your net profit or allowable loss.
+Figuring your net profit or loss.

 If your gross income is more than your expenses (including the expenses you report on line 30), and you do not have prior year unallowed passive activity losses, subtract line 30 from line 29.
 The result is your net profit.

 If your gross income is more than your expenses (including the expenses you report on line 30), and you have prior year unallowed passive activity losses, do not enter your net profit on line 31 until you have figured the amount of prior year unallowed passive activity losses you may claim this year for this activity.
 Use Form 8582 to figure the amount of prior year unallowed passive activity losses you may include on line 31.
-Make sure to indicate that you are including prior year passive activity losses by entering "PAL" to the left of the entry space.
+Be sure to indicate that you are including prior year passive activity losses by entering "PAL" to the left of the entry space.

 If you checked the "No" box on line G, see the Instructions for Form 8582; you may need to include information from this schedule on that form, even if you have a net profit.

-Reporting your net profit or allowable loss.
+Reporting your net profit or loss.

-Enter your net profit or allowable loss on line 31 and include it on Form 1040NR, line 13.
-You should also include this amount on Schedule SE, line 2, if you are covered under the U.S. social security system due to an international social security agreement currently in effect.
+Enter your net profit or loss on line 31 and include it on Form 1040NR, line 13.
+You also should include this amount on Schedule SE, line 2, if you are covered under the U.S. social security system due to an international social security agreement currently in effect.
 See the Instructions for Schedule SE for information on international social security agreements.
 However, if you are a statutory employee or notary public, see Statutory employees or Notary public, later.

 Do not enter your net profit from line 31 on Schedule SE, line 2, unless you are required to file Schedule SE because you have other self-employment income.
 See the Instructions for Schedule SE.